irgangla/download_processor/host/windows/README.md

-# URL Forwarder Host
+# Download Processor Host

-Host app for Url Forwarder extensions (Firefox and Chrome).
+Host app for the Download Processor extensions (Firefox and Chrome).